The Origins of the Display Garden

 Sustainability of Resources and Place

-Sustainability is the overarching concept behind the Garden.
-Students focused on sustainable design for each phase, keeping the old concrete walls of the original greenhouse to define the Garden’s perimeter, and reusing concrete from the greenhouse floors, as well as other building materials, many of which were repurposed from building projects on the Pullman campus.
+Sustainability is the overarching concept behind the Display Garden.
+Students focused on sustainable design for each phase, keeping the old concrete walls of the original greenhouse to define the Garden’s perimeter, and reusing concrete from the greenhouse floors, as well as other building materials.

-Plants were chosen for their adaptability to Washington’s growing conditions and for their ability to thrive with a minimum of supplemental inputs, including water and fertilizer.
-All plant material removed from the garden is recycled at the WSU compost facility and WSU compost is utilized in the planting beds, closing the loop.
+Plants were chosen for their adaptability to Washington’s growing conditions and for their ability to thrive on a minimum water and fertilizer.
+All plant material removed from the garden is recycled at the WSU compost facility and WSU compost is utilized in the planting beds, closing the sustainability loop.

-The Display Garden is located between the Lighty Student Services Building and Ensminger Pavilion, adjacent to the Grimes Way Playfield – across the street from Johnson Hall.
+The Display Garden is located on Wilson Road between the Lighty Student Services Building and Ensminger Pavilion, adjacent to the Grimes Way Playfield and across the street from Johnson Hall.

 A display garden is permanent in character.
-It may display design in a specific style, for instance, Italianate or Japanese, or illustrate particular topics, such as sustainability or xeriscaping.
+It may display a specific design style or illustrate particular topics, such as sustainability or xeriscaping.
 A display garden is designed to look good all the time.

 A demonstration garden proves that something is possible.
-For example, a variety of methodologies that could be employed to protect a marginally hardy plant through the course of our hot, dry summers and cold winters could be demonstrated.
+For example, a variety of methods that can be used to protect environmentally-sensitive plants through Pullmans hot, dry summers and cold winters could be demonstrated.